gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 using function_arguments_t = typename function_traits<F>::parameters;
 ```

-Since we cannot make an alias to a argument pack, we make an alias to a tuple type.
+Since we cannot make an alias to a parameter pack, we make an alias to a tuple type.

 ## Using function reflection